Mazars is committed to dealing responsibly, openly and professionally with concerns about possible malpractice within the firm.

 What to do if you have a concern

 Mazars’ team members: If you have any concerns about malpractice that you would like to raise, please speak to your Line Manager or Line Partner in the first instance.
 You can do this orally or in writing.
-If, for any reason, you feel unable to raise the matter with one of these people you should refer the matter to another partner or your Business Unit leader.
+If, for any reason, you feel unable to raise the matter with one of these people you should refer the matter to another partner or your Management Unit leader.
 When raising your concern, please make sure the person you raise the matter with knows you are raising it under this procedure.
 If it is not appropriate to report this matter directly to someone in Mazars then please use the confidential reporting hotline (see details below).

 Third parties: Please contact our Head of Quality, Jac Berry or use our confidential reporting hotline (see details below).
 The firm’s Ethics Partner, Greg Hall should be contacted if Jac Berry is absent.